00JIMMY00/Grad_Doc/Book.md

 * We containerized components using Docker Compose.
 Typically, we run a container for PostgreSQL (with pgvector installed), and a container for the FastAPI app (which includes the embedding and LLM client logic).
 The frontend can be served either as static files from the FastAPI container or run separately in development.
 The containers communicate over a docker network.
 This is a fairly standard web app deployment pattern, with the twist that the web app’s logic includes these AI tasks.
 * If using the local LLM, there might be an additional container or external process for Ollama (running the DeepSeek model).
 In our dev setup, we sometimes ran Ollama on a separate machine (accessible via an **OLLAMA\_BASE\_URL** environment variable), but one could containerize it as well.
 Similarly, if Cohere’s embedding service was self-hostable (it’s not; it’s a cloud API), that could be internal, but we treat it as an external dependency that just requires internet access from the FastAPI container when needed.

-To ensure the architecture is clear: **FastAPI** acts as the coordinator and provides a unified interface (HTTP API) for the client. **PostgreSQL** (with pgvector) is the stateful storage of knowledge. **Cohere API** and **PaLM API** are external services leveraged for their specialized AI capabilities.
+To ensure the architecture is clear: **FastAPI** acts as the coordinator and provides a unified interface (HTTP API) for the client. **PostgreSQL** (with pgvector) is the stateful storage of knowledge. **Cohere API** and **Gemini API** are external services leveraged for their specialized AI capabilities.
 The modular design means we can replace components (for example, switch to a different embedding model or even a different vector store like Chroma) without affecting the overall flow, as long as the interfaces remain the same.

 We also incorporate **Alembic** (mentioned in the question prompt) – this is used for database migrations.
 Architecturally, it means we have a mechanism to version control the DB schema.
 For example, the initial migration would create the table for storing documents and ensure the `vector` extension is enabled.
 Alembic’s place in architecture is simply to manage the database’s structure over time; it’s more of a development/DevOps tool rather than a runtime component.
 In the code structure, Alembic configuration lives in the `alembic/` directory and an `alembic.ini` file (under src/ perhaps), and one runs `alembic upgrade head` to apply migrations.
 This ensures the database has the needed schema (tables, indexes) before the app runs.